shreyashkasbekar/AutomationAssignment/README.md

 ## Parallel Execution
 Implemented using JUnit 5 parallel execution.

+## How to Run

-## Run via IntelliJ IDEA
+### Option 1: IntelliJ IDEA

-1. Open project as Maven project
+Open as Maven project and run AmazonParallelTest.java

-2. Wait for dependency sync
-3. Run AmazonParallelTest.java
+### Option 2: Command Line
+mvn test
+(Requires Maven installed and configured in PATH)